Connect G Suite to Microsoft Cloud App Security

 If you have a G Suite unlimited account, check this check box.
 For information about which features are available in Cloud App Security for G Suite unlimited, see Enable instant visibility, protection, and governance actions for your apps.

 Click Save settings.

 Follow the link to connect to G Suite.
-This will open G Suite and you will be asked to authorize access for Cloud App Security.
+This opens G Suite and you are asked to authorize access for Cloud App Security.

 Make sure the connection succeeded by clicking Test now.

 After receiving a success notice, click Done and close the G Suite page.